 Island Baseball League Rules and Regulations

 a.1.
-No player out of uniform will be allowed to play without the opposing manager’s consent.
+No player out of uniform will be allowed to play without the president’s consent.

 a.2.
 Players shall have their uniforms by their third game.
 A grace period should be extended for newly activated players or for new teams to complete their uniforms.